Eddie och Johanna

-Eddie och Johanna is a 1993 children's book by Viveca Sundvall.
-The story was the basis for the plot for the 1994 SVT Christmas calendar.
+Eddie och Johanna is a 1993 children's book by Viveca Sundvall and the third book in the Eddie series.
+The story was the basis for the 1994 TV series Håll huvet kallt.

 Plot

 Eddie travels to Lysekil to meet his aunt Soffan, and breath freash air, which is healthy because of his asthma.
 There he becomes friend with a girl named Johanna.